iterative/dvc.org/public/static/docs/command-reference/import.md

 ## Options

-- `-o`, `--out` - specify a path (directory and/or file name) to the desired location to place the imported data and import stage (DVC-file) in.
-The default value (when this option isn't used) is the current working directory (`.`) and original file name.
-If an existing directory is specified, then the output will be placed inside of it.
+- `-o`, `--out` - specify a path (directory and/or file name) to the desired location to place the imported file in (instead of using the current working directory).
+If an existing directory is specified, the output will be placed inside of it.

 - `--rev` - commit hash, branch or tag name, etc. (any [Git revision](https://git-scm.com/docs/revisions)) of the repository to